 - If it’s demographics you want, The military is a virtual melting pot of society.
 There is an amazing cultural cross-section in the citizen soldiers coming out of the various branches of our military.

 - Approximately 700 officers, almost 1/3 of the department, could retire tomorrow if they wanted.

 - A decade of continual pay and benefits cuts combined with a spike in public attacks against police have contributed to huge declines in morale.

 - Short staffing contributes to serious officer safety concerns as well as the increase we are seeing in officer involved shootings.

 - A police department that is in crisis and plagued with morale issues means many officers don’t see the value in staying around any longer than they absolutely have to.

-A city government that stops hiring for over six years, that stands by while bodies pour out the doors leaving public safety dangerously crippled, could be viewed by many as a form of malfeasance.
+A city government that stops hiring for over six years, that stands by while bodies pour out the doors leaving public safety dangerously crippled, is negligent and could be viewed by many as a form of malfeasance.

-Cops are placed in danger by being forced to do more with less resulting in a domino effect that, in turn, translates into lack of proper service to citizens putting them at increased risk.
+Cops are placed in danger by being forced to do more with less often responding on calls with high violence potential without adequate backup resulting in a domino effect that, in turn, translates into lack of proper service to citizens putting them at increased risk.